 Karl Marx, also writing from London, argued slavery caused the Civil War and the tariff was just a pretext.

 Historians argue whether the Morrill Tariff did or did not cause the Civil War.
-They are less interested in whether protective tariffs helped or hurt the U.S. economy.
+Most have less interest in whether protective tariffs helped or hurt the U.S. economy.

 One historian notes the Civil War — and the Morrill Tariff — “was the forcing ground…of American industrial development.”